 What’s a PNG?

-PNG vs JPG: which is better for website loading times?
+PNG vs JPG: which is better for website loading times and file size?

-JPG vs PNG: Which file formats does social media prefer?
+JPG vs PNG: Which file formats are better for social media?

 What’s a GIF?